 This is great help in figuring out whether resources are allocated correctly or not.
 Other features found in the workspace management software allow for creating new projects, archiving finished projects, adding or removing members from projects and using one project as a template for new projects.

 This last feature can save hours of work setting up projects which repeat in time.
-A portfolio report is generated which includes resource loading, Gantt chart and status reporting for all projects in the portfolio.
-This is a great tool for reporting to higher ups or taking to status meetings for review.
+A portfolio report is generated which includes resource loading, Gantt chart, and status reporting for all projects in the portfolio.
+This is a great tool for reporting to higher-ups or taking to status meetings for review.

-In the future we plan to expand the portfolio project management features by adding portfolio Gantt chart, portfolio burn-down chart and a task list snapshot of all tasks assigned to each member across all projects in the portfolio.
+In the future, we plan to expand the portfolio project management features by adding portfolio Gantt chart, portfolio burn-down chart and a task list snapshot of all tasks assigned to each member across all projects in the portfolio.

 Right now in the personal Kanban board for each member, we display all tasks across all projects assigned to a team member.
 This way project members know exactly what tasks are assigned to them across all projects in the workspace and when they need to work on them.

 Our main goal is to create a complete work management software which enables businesses to manage all their business operations from a single easy to use application.
-This has significant impact on how all data and information within the organization is viewed and processed.
+This has a significant impact on how all data and information within the organization is viewed and processed.

 Try Binfire for free and see how it can handle all your project management needs including project portfolio management and improve your team’s productivity by better than 25% on the first project you will try!